-For many individuals affected by PWS, the elimination of some of the most difficult aspects of the syndrome, such as the insatiable appetite and obesity, would represent a significant improvement in quality of life and the ability to live independently.
+For many individuals affected by PWS, the reduction of “some of the most difficult aspects of the syndrome, such as the insatiable appetite and obesity, would represent a significant improvement in quality of life and the ability to live independently.”

 Foundation for Prader-Willi Research